“The Return of the Prodigal Son”

 In retrospect, “5G” is a much sadder episode than I initially remembered.
-Adam, who was only nine when Dick “left” the family farm, is elated to reconnect with his long-lost older brother, yet Don wants nothing to do with him.
-His stone-faced rejection of the only lifeline left to his childhood is heartbreaking to behold.
+Adam, who was only eight when Dick “left” the family farm, is elated to reconnect with his long-lost older brother, yet Don wants nothing to do with him.
+Don’s stone-faced rejection of the only lifeline left to his childhood is heartbreaking to behold.
 And it’s even more frustrating to watch him sit there in angry denial.
 He can’t even look Adam in the face.

 “Did you even miss me?”
 Adam tenderly asks.
 Don pauses for a few seconds before giving an answer that may or may not be genuine: “Of course I did.”